-The coastal and historic city of Porto is the perfect place to explore northern Portugal and in particular, Douro Valley, the home of Port wines.
+The coastal and historic city of Porto is the perfect place to explore northern Portugal as well as Douro Valley, the home of Port wines.

-You can enjoy several day trips from Porto with many cities easily accessible by bus, train, car or even by boat.
+There are several cities you can enjoy that are just a day trip from Porto, and they are easily accessible by bus, train, car or even boat.

 In northern Portugal, you will find the cities of Braga and Guimarães as well as the Minho region where the famous Vinho Verde wine is produced.